 I worked with Co-Founder/CEO Pete Shalek to define the main business needs for Joyable as a company in its current transition.
 Following that I had an all-team meeting where we discussed brand as it was, and where it should be for entering into a B2B role.

-Keeping in mind the brand's consumer heritage which is loved by its clients, the enterprise brand is an elegant counterpoint.
-Showing eyes, the most expressive mechanism people have, it shows Joyable's understanding of emotion and mood.
+Keeping in mind the brand's consumer heritage which is loved by its clients, I designed the enterprise brand as an elegant counterpoint.
+By focusing on eyes, the most expressive mechanism people have, the brand shows Joyable's understanding of emotion and mood.

-I designed the new brand so that it could be reflected down to the product level, expressing the sentiment of understanding, and the scientific rigor of a warm hug.
+I designed the new brand so that it could be translated down to product level systems, expressing the sentiment of understanding, and the scientific rigor of a warm hug.